-Coronavirus has kept the nation indoors for what seems like an eternity – particularly if you have kids!
+Coronavirus has kept the nation indoors for what seems like an eternity, but better days are on the horizon.

-While life as a whole won’t be totally ‘normal’ for some time yet, progress is being made every week and things are looking up for UK campers now that campsites have been given the greenlight to welcome back customers this spring.
+While life as a whole won’t be totally ‘normal’ for some time yet, things are looking up for UK campers now that campsites have been given the greenlight to welcome back customers this spring.

 PLEASE NOTE – all information is as given at the time of writing.
 Please refer to government guidance and check before you travel.

 Can I go camping yet?

 Great news!
 Campsites and self-catering holiday parks in England, Wales and Scotland are now open!

 Of course, all these plans are subject to change in accordance with public health developments regarding COVID-19.
 Our advice is to plan for the best, but be prepared for changes and check your destination's cancellation policy before booking.